Acceptance rate 46%

 2.2.3 Introduction

 The Introduction should argue the case for the study, outlining only essential background, and should not include the findings or the conclusions.
 It should not be a review of the subject area but should finish with a clear statement of the question being addressed.
-Authors should use this template when preparing a manuscript for submission to the ACTA Pharmaceutica Sciencia.
+Authors should use this template when preparing a manuscript for submission to Acta Pharmaceutica Sciencia.

 2.2.4 Methodology